daniCoppola/nc-poc-release/README.md

 cd vagrant
 wget https://anonymous.4open.science/r/nc-poc-release-C86D/vagrant/Vagrantfile https://anonymous.4open.science/r/nc-poc-release-C86D/vagrant/install.sh
 ```
-This downloads the vagrant scripts to spawn a virtual machine (VM) with aNextcloud server running on it.
+This downloads the vagrant scripts to spawn a virtual machine (VM) with a Nextcloud server running on it.

 The server can be accessed at [http://localhost:8888/nextcloud](http://localhost:8888/nextcloud) (if port 8888 is already being used, change it to a desired one).